 - Evaluate OA publishing infrastructure available to members.

-- Make recommendations to Board on support the Association could provide if warranted.
+- Revise preliminary report and make final recommendations to Board on support the Association could provide if warranted.

 - Include your board and staff liaisons in all committee communications and activities.

 - Use UP Commons as your primary communications and collaboration tool.